MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 >[!IMPORTANT]
 > If you're making only minor changes to an article, you *do not* need to complete the steps in this article and can continue directly to the [quick changes workflow](index.md#quick-edits-to-existing-documents).
 >
-> Major contributors are encouraged to complete these steps, which enable you to use the [major/long-running changes workflow](how-to-write-workflows-major.md).
+> Contributors who will be making major changes are encouraged to complete these steps, which enable you to use the [major/long-running changes workflow](how-to-write-workflows-major.md).
 Even if you have write permissions in the main repository, *we highly recommend (and this guide assumes) that you fork and clone the repository*, so that you have read/write permissions to store your proposed changes in your fork.

 ## Install Git client tools